This page contains unmarked spoilers. You Have Been Warned!

 - Earn Your Happy Ending: After much hardship throughout the four games and the movie, the demons have been finally vanquished from Tokyo and the world is at peace.
 Yoneda may have lost his former comrades, but retires peacefully with Ogami taking his place as the Flower Division's commander.

 - End of an Age: The game marks the end of Ichiro Ogami's career as the captain of the Imperial Combat Revue as well as Ikki Yoneda's own career as its commander.

 - Ghost Reunion Ending: In The Stinger, Yoneda takes a moment to briefly see the spirits of the Paris and Imperial Combat Revue members reuniting with Ogami, as well as the spirits of his former comrades Ayame Fujieda, Shinnosuke Yamazaki and Kazuma Shinguji watching him.

 - Grand Finale: The game serves as the conclusion of Ichiro Ogami's story arc that started with the original 1996 game.
-What's more, as the next game takes place in New York City and the 2019 game is set in 1940, it was the final mainline entry involving the original Imperial Combat Revue.
+What's more, as the next game takes place in New York City and the 2019 soft reboot is set in 1940, it was the final mainline entry involving the original Imperial Combat Revue.

 - Mass "Oh, Crap!": The Flower and Paris Divisions when they see Ogami in their bath.

 - Musical Nod: The "Main Theme" from the first game is used once again in the Action Prologue.